Earthquake rattles Greece, felt in Athens | Science-Environment

 - Greece

-An earthquake with a preliminary magnitude of 5.0 shook central Greece on Tuesday and was felt as far as Athens, according to witnesses.
+An earthquake with a preliminary magnitude of 5.0 shook central Greece on Tuesday and was felt as far as Athens, according to witnesses, but there were no immediate reports of casualties or serious damage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)